 If you want a user to specify a value to enter in a cell you can use an input box.
-Let’s say you want to enter the value in the cell A1, the code would be like:
+Let’s say you want to enter the value in cell A1, the code would be like this:

 Range("A1").Value = _ InputBox(Prompt:="Type the value you want enter in A1.")

-In the above code, the value from the cell A1 assigns to the value returns by the input box that returns the value entered by the user.
+In the above code, the value from cell A1 assigns to the value returned by the input box that returns the value entered by the user.

 3. From Another Cell

-You can also set cell value using value from another cell.
-Let’s say if you want to add value to cell A1 from the cell B1, the code would be:
+You can also set cell value using the value from another cell.
+Let’s say you want to add value to cell A1 from the cell B1, the code would be:

 Range("A1") = Range("B1").Value

-You can also refer to the cell B1 without using the value property.
+You can also refer to cell B1 without using the value property.